Miguel Cotto vs. Ricardo Mayorga

-Miguel Cotto vs. Ricardo Mayorga, billed as Relentless, was a boxing super welterweight fight for the WBA (Super) super welterweight championship.
+Miguel Cotto vs. Ricardo Mayorga, billed as Relentless, was a boxing light middleweight fight for the WBA (Super) light middleweight championship.
 The bout was held on March 12, 2011, at MGM Grand Garden Arena, in Las Vegas, Nevada, United States.
 Cotto won the fight via technical knockout in the twelfth round.

 Cotto, a three-division world champion, won his 154-pound belt by stopping Yuri Foreman in the ninth round at Yankee Stadium in June 2010.
 Following the bout, the Puerto Rican pugilist underwent shoulder surgery and took the rest of 2010 off.
 On the other hand, Mayorga is coming from a ninth round KO win against Michael Walker in December 2010; this was the first time he fought in 27 months, after being knocked out by Shane Mosley in the twelfth round of their September 2008 match.

 Background

 Miguel Cotto

 After the Manny Pacquiao fight, Cotto moved to the light middleweight division.
 On June 5, 2010, he fought against Israeli undefeated boxer Yuri Foreman at Yankee Stadium in New York City.

 Cotto ended up knocking Foreman down with a signature left hook to the body in the ninth round claiming the WBA light middleweight title, his fourth overall in three different weight divisions.